Local SEO Guide

 It’s not without reason that Google sends you an e-mail with every My Business login.
 Encourage customers shopping in your store to rate you on Google and look forward to increased discoverability

 Do not worry too much if a customer does not give you a 5 star rating.
-In the event that a bad rating is written you should respond to your negative review politely and resolve the issue.
-In the worse case, you should consider reputation mangement.
+In the event that a bad rating is written, you should respond to your negative review politely and resolve the issue.
+In the worse case, you should consider reputation management.

 One of the older SEO techniques: directories.
 Even though these links no longer have the strength they had a few years back, they still add a ranking advantage.